 C10.
-Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)
+Percent of all degree-seeking, first-time, first-year students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)

-Assessment Percent Percent in top tenth of high school graduating class n Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class } Percent in bottom quarter of high school graduating class Percent of total first-time, first-year (freshman) students who submitted high school class rank:
+Assessment n = 0 members of 2021 cohort reported their HS rank Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Top half + bottom half = 100%.
+Percent in bottom quarter of high school graduating class Percent of total first-time, first-year students who submitted high school class rank: